vackosar/vackosar.github.io/_drafts/2022-05-14-neural-compression.md

 - each character is mapped to sequence of dots and dashes, space is mapped to space
 - more frequent characters mapped to fewer dots and dashes
 - this is done with static [Huffman coding](http://compression.ru/download/articles/huff/huffman_1952_minimum-redundancy-codes.pdf)
-- human can encode and decode
+- encoding and decoding require minimal compute (human operator)

 ## GZip's Deflate Data Compression